n42k/OpenRCT2/reports/report5.md

 **Writing Simple Units of Code**: by reducing the number of branching statements in our code, we can reduce its inherent complexity.
 If a unit has too many branching points, we can improve it the same way we solved the problem above: taking a few points to another unit.
 In OpenRCT2, around 50% of units have over 10 branching points.
 The worst offender in its codebase has 114 branching points (the surface_paint function in paint/map_element/surface.c).
 By refactoring the worst issues into smaller units, we can greatly improve the maintainability of the codebase.

-**Write Code Once**: For better performance the code mustn't be copied.
-If a bug appears, the bug needs to be fixed in multiple places.
-This way, we must avoid duplication of code.
+**Write Code Once**: Writing code once is relatively important for maintenance: if a bug appears, and the code is properly organized, there is only a need to fix it in one place.
+Thus, we must avoid duplication of code at all costs.
 According to SIG, we can reduce duplication by extracting shared code, either to a new unit or to a superclass.
 In OpenRCT2, there is a lot of modules that not obey this metric, but the worst is track_data.c (in ride/track_data.c).

 **Keep Unit Interfaces Small **

 **Separate Concerns in Modules** identify and extract responsibilities of large modules to separate modules and hide implementation details behind interfaces.